jkobject/jkobject.github.io/_posts/2022-12-20-the-aqemia-story-redacted.md

   teaser: "assets/images/aqemia.jpg"
 ---

 During the summer of 2022, I was feeling pretty desperate.
-I had just experienced 6 months of many failed attempts at securing positions at high-profile companies like Deepmind, BenevolentAI, Isomorphic Labs, and Owkin.
+I had just experienced 6 months of many failed attempts at securing positions at companies like Deepmind, BenevolentAI, Isomorphic Labs, and Owkin.
 I had gone through very long and tedious interview processes where for some, it had felt like I was mainly just missing a Ph.D..
-Some other times it felt like bad luck.
-Or maybe I had not taken enough time outside work to review some important concepts.
+Some times it felt like bad luck, bad timing.

 But at the end of July, everything went very fast.
 I had gone through a couple of interviews at a young promising French startup called Aqemia and was quickly hired as a Research Scientist to start their target discovery team.

-The pay was low compared to where I was coming from and I negotiated stock options and a relocation bonus.
-I accepted the offer and 2 months later I was in Paris.
+The pay was low compared to the US and what I was coming from (but I could have many things to say between US and Europe's pay vs actual buying power and quality of life) and I negotiated stock options and a relocation bonus.
+I accepted the offer and 2 months later I was in Paris. (see more in my [previous post](https://jkobject.com/blog/leaving-broad/))

-I will now try to present the 2 months I spent at Aqemia:
+I will now try to present the time I spent at Aqemia:

 ## Disclaimer:

 __Why am I doing that?__

-It is simple: I strongly believe in openness and honesty and I think the world is a better place every time someone speaks freely and openly about subject matters that have been kept behind closed doors.
+It is simple: I strongly believe in openness and honesty and I think the world is a better place every time someone talks openly about subject matters that  are important, like work.

 I am talking here about my sole experience at Aqemia with the management team of 2022.
 This is just one point of view at one specific moment in time.
 I also have my own values and reference frame that are at play.
 Please do not use anyone's experience to judge a current company on this account and do your due diligence.

+I am not talking about anything related to IP, technology, or anything part of my non-disclosure agreement, I am only talking about my experience as I would tell it to my friends that are not in the industry.

 Because of the nature of the subject and respect for anyone currently working at Aqemia, I will keep this post private for now.
-If you are interested in reading it, please shout out an email and I will send it to you.
+If you are interested in reading it, please shout out an email and let me know why you want to read it and who you are.
+I might send it to you.

 But I might at least let you know about what Aqemia was very open about as of the end of 2022:

-- Aqemia is a very fast environment.
+- Aqemia is a very fast-paced environment.
 - A lot of people -more than half- leave the company after a few months.
-It is not clear if this is because of Aqemia's decisions or because of their own.
-This percentage seemed higher for people with previous experience in industry and biotech.
+(It is not clear if this is because of Aqemia's decisions or because of their own) (this percentage seemed higher for people with previous experience in industry and biotech).
-- is largely composed of young graduates from a small set of elite French engineering schools.
-They have, however, little experience in biomedical research and biology.
+- Aqemia is largely composed of young graduates from a small set of elite French engineering schools.
+- Aqemia is very diverse with people coming from all over the world.
+- Aqemia is a company that is building a platform to help develop, de-risk, and fasten the preclinical phase of small molecule drug discovery.

 ------------- REDACTED -------------